 Challenge number Detail of challenge 1 Below expected levels in Literacy and Numeracy on entry.
 2 Attendance and punctuality of some disadvantaged students.
-3 Small gaps in learning because of challenges faced by partial school closures.
-This has resulted in knowledge gaps resulting in students falling further age-related expectations.
-4 Social and mental health issues for some students as a legacy of the Covid pandemic and the cost-of-living crisis.
-5 Lower than expected aspirations of some disadvantaged students, as demonstrated by numbers of students being entered for the EBacc.
-6 Accessibility to resources.
+3 Social and mental health issues for some students and the cost-of-living crisis.
+4 Lower than expected aspirations of some disadvantaged students, as demonstrated by numbers of students being entered for the EBacc.
+5 Accessibility to resources.
 Some of our disadvantaged students do not have access to resources at home which will enable them to develop their knowledge and understanding of the world and achieve success.
-7 The increasingly challenging and diverse needs of the students on roll.
+6 The increasingly challenging and diverse needs of the students on roll.